Gail Asper, O.C., O.M., LL.D., President and Trustee

 Ms. Asper is the Chair of the Board of Directors of the National Arts Centre Foundation and is a Governor of the Hebrew University of Jerusalem.
 She is also serving as Campaign Chair for Winnipeg’s Combined Jewish Appeal.
 In 2008, she was appointed to the inaugural Board of the Canadian Museum for Human Rights and in 2011 was appointed to the Board of The Friends of the Canadian Museum for Human Rights.
 She is the National Campaign Chair for the Museum’s private sector campaign, which began in 2003.

 Ms. Asper has received numerous awards for her community service, including the YMCA/YWCA Women of Distinction Award for Community Voluntarism and the 2005 Governor-General’s Ramon John Hnatyshyn Award for Voluntarism in the Performing Arts.
-She has received the Outstanding Volunteer Fundraiser of the Year Award for 2006 from the Association of Fundraising Professionals and in 2007 received the Order of Manitoba.
+She has received the Outstanding Volunteer Fundraiser of the Year Award for 2006 and the Outstanding Philanthropist Award for 2017 from the Association of Fundraising Professionals and in 2007 received the Order of Manitoba.
 In July 2008 Ms. Asper was appointed an Officer of the Order of Canada.
 In October 2008 she received an Honourary Doctorate from the University of Manitoba, in June 2014, she received an Honourary Doctorate from the Hebrew University of Jerusalem and in June 2016 she received an Honourary Doctorate from Carleton University (Ontario).
 Gail was honoured by the Business for the Arts with the receipt of the Bovey Award in October 2010.
 She was also awarded the Queen’s Golden and Diamond Jubilee Medal.

 She is married to Dr. Michael Paterson and has two sons, Stephen and Jonathan.